Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Related Work

 \subsection{Feature Disentanglement for FER}

-To alleviate the disturbance caused by emotion-irrelevant factors, such as age, race, gender, illumination and occlusion, explicit and implicit feature disentanglement has been introduced into this area, obtaining disentangled facial expression representations.
+To mitigate the disturbance caused by emotion-irrelevant factors, such as age, race, gender, illumination and occlusion, explicit and implicit feature disentanglement has been introduced into this field to extract disentangled facial expression representations.
 DDL \cite{ruan2020deep} proposes a disturbance-disentangled learning method to disentangle several disturbing factors simultaneously.
-FDRL \cite{ruan2021feature} presents a feature decomposition and reconstruction learning method to model expression similarities and expression-specific variations, which can extract fine-grained expression features.
-To approach the goal of identity- and pose-robust FER, IPFR \cite{wang2019identity} employs adversarial feature learning to extract expression features but avoid subject and pose variations.
-Later, IPD-FER \cite{jiang2022disentangling} proposes a GAN-based FER model to disentangle identity, pose and expression.
-It employs three independent CNNs to encode identity, pose and expression information, respectively.
-However, these methods requires the dataset with multi-task labels, which is unavailable when it comes to in-the-wild FER datasets.
+FDRL \cite{ruan2021feature} presents a feature decomposition and reconstruction learning method that models expression similarities and expression-specific variations, enabling the extraction of fine-grained expression features.
+To approach the goal of identity- and pose-robust FER, IPFR \cite{wang2019identity} employs adversarial feature learning to extract expression features while avoiding subject and pose variations.
+Subsequently, IPD-FER \cite{jiang2022disentangling} introduces a GAN-based FER model to disentangle identity, pose and expression.
+IPD-FER employs three independent CNNs to encode identity, pose and expression information, respectively.
+However, these methods requires the dataset with multi-task labels, which are unavailable for in-the-wild FER datasets.

-Zhang \etal \cite{zhang2021joint} utilize a GAN model to generate new faces with arbitrary expressions (expression transfer) to enlarge the training set.
-But the synthesized facial expressions are not realistic enough, whose image artifacts may degrade the generalization performance of the facial expression classifier.
-By contrast, DeRL \cite{yang2018facial}, a two-phase method, firstly trains a conditional GAN (cGAN) model to generate the corresponding neutral face for the input and then learn the residue, i.e., the expressive component, recorded in the intermediate layers of the generative model.
-However, the emotion-irrelevant disturbance still exists in the intermediate layers and DeRL needs paired images for each individual.
-DeRL inspires our method, but we use a different assumption for emotion extraction.
+Zhang et al. \cite{zhang2021joint} and Xie et al. \cite{xie2020facial} employ CNN-based GANs to disentangle expressions and even generate new faces with different expressions (i.e., expression transfer) to enlarge the training set.
+However, the synthesized facial expressions lack realism and their FER performance falls short of expectations, indicating that the intrinsic expressional information is not effectively separated.
+By contrast, DeRL \cite{yang2018facial}, a two-phase method, firstly trains a conditional GAN (cGAN) model to generate the corresponding neutral face for a given input, and then learns the residual expressive component recorded in the intermediate layers of the generative model.
+However, the emotion-irrelevant disturbance still persists in the intermediate layers and DeRL requires paired images for each subject.
+Although our method draws inspiration from DeRL, we make a different assumption for emotion extraction.